Gladson Cameli

-Gladson de Lima Cameli (born March 26, 1978) is a Brazilian politician and engineer.
-He has represented Acre in the Federal Senate since 2015.
+Gladson de Lima Cameli (born 26 March 1978) is a Brazilian politician and engineer.
+He had represented Acre in the Federal Senate from 2015 to 2019.
+Cameli is the incumbent Governor of Acre since 2019.
 Previously, he was a deputy from Acre from 2007 to 2015.
-He is a member of the Progressive Party.
+He is a member of Progressistas (PP).
 He has been implicated in the Petrobras scandal.

 Cameli is the governor of Acre, having been elected in the first round of the 2018 election.

 Biography

 Gladson Cameli, son of Eládio Messias Cameli and Maria Lindomar de Lima Cameli, attended elementary school at Escola São José, in Cruzeiro do Sul, his hometown, between 1985 and 1992.
 In Manaus, he attended high school at Instituto Batista do Amazonas (IBA), completed in 1995.
 At the age of 19, he was trained in fluency in English by the EF International School of English, in the UK, and started a course in Civil Engineering at the Lutheran Institute of Higher Education in Manaus, completed in 2001.

 Married to lawyer Ana Paula Correia da Silva Cameli and father of Guilherme Correia Cameli, Gladson became a partner at Marmud Cameli Cia Ltda, his family's company, in 1997.
 In addition, the former senator also served as Technical Responsible of Construtora ETAM Ltda of Manaus in 2005.